What Does Rain Symbolize in the Bible?

 The Symbol of Rain

-Rain (or some form of it) appears over 100 times in the Bible.
-It holds special significance that is important to understand along our spiritual journey.
-What exactly does rain mean and symbolize throughout Scripture?
+Rain (or some form of it) appears over 100 times in the holy Bible.
+It holds special significance that is important to understand along your spiritual journey.
+Personally, I love rainy days.

 God Our Provider